Anthony Scaramucci Makes Debut, Names Sanders New Press Secretary

-New White House Communications Director Anthony Scaramucci made his podium debut at the White House Friday afternoon, in a confident performance that provided a contrast with Sean Spicer, who resigned Friday morning – reportedly as a result of Scaramucci’s hiring.
+New White House Communications Director Anthony Scaramucci’s podium debut at the White House Friday afternoon was a confident performance that provided a contrast with the dour stylings of Sean Spicer, who resigned Friday morning – reportedly as a result of Scaramucci’s hiring.

 It was the first on-camera press briefing since June 29, though Scaramucci would not commit to more of them going forward:

-Scaramucci officially named Sarah Huckabee Sanders as the official White House Spokeswoman.
-Throughout the briefing, he praised President Trump in glowing terms, and predicted that his personal ability and charm would help pass health care and tax legislation:
+After officially naming Sarah Huckabee Sanders as the official White House Spokeswoman, Scaramucci kept the focus primarily on President Trump throughout the briefing.
+He continuously praised Trump in glowing terms, and predicted that his personal ability and charm would help pass health care and tax legislation:

 He even endorsed Trump’s athletic abilities: